Mortgage forbearance: How to make up your missed payments

 Identify who owns your loan (and what that means)

 The first step in knowing what your mortgage forbearance repayment choices are is to know who owns your loan.

-There is a difference between who services your loan and who owns it.
+There can be a distinction between the company that services your loan and the entity that owns it.
 A mortgage servicer is in charge of the administrative aspects of your loan, such as receiving your monthly payment, handling escrow accounts, getting copies of your statement and other similar tasks.
-You might have a loan serviced by Wells Fargo, but owned by Fannie Mae.
+You might have a loan serviced by Wells Fargo but owned by Fannie Mae.
 One easy way to find out who owns your loan, as well as what options are available to you, is to ask your service provider.

 The loan owner is in charge of forbearance options, which is why it’s so important to know who that is.

 You can find out if Fannie Mae or Freddie Mac own your mortgage here:

 - Look up my loan at Fannie Mae

 - Look up my loan at Freddie Mac

 Repayment options for government-backed loans